schoenwaldnils/csstargate/README.md

 # CSStargate

-### A Stargate build mainly with CSS, and a bit js for dailing
+### A Stargate build mainly with CSS, and a bit js for dialing

 ### How to use it